 You should also consider content.
 A new LMS is nothing without the best training content available.
 Our blog post “How to Buy eLearning Content for Your LMS” can be especially helpful in this regard.

 What content you will need, and how learners will seek out and interact with that content, will depend on your organization’s learning culture.
 We describe the four main types of learning culture in our whitepaper on the topic.
 The features you need in an LMS, and so which LMS is best, may well vary depending on which learning culture you have.
+Are you looking for training compliance or employee development?

 Your learning and development decisions should be made with your corporate strategy in mind.
 How will this technology help your organization meet its strategic goals?